Take Control of Your Life Today

 Furthermore, during the COVID-19 pandemic, surveys conducted by Public Health England show a 58.6% increase in respondents reporting higher levels of alcohol consumption between 2020-2021.
 We may not fully understand the implications of lockdowns for some time, and given that only 18% seek help, the real number of problem drinkers could be significantly higher in 2023.
 At CATCH Recovery, we understand how difficult it can be to seek help for an alcohol problem.
 Denial and fear are often the first barriers to substance abuse treatment, but there is a way out.

-If you are struggling, book a free, confidential assessment with our team today to learn more about the alcohol treatment options available.
+If you are struggling, book a free, confidential assessment with our team today to learn more about the alcohol addiction treatment options available.

 Find Out if Outpatient Therapy Is Right for You